UrbanApps/UAObfuscatedString/README.md

 but there are many places where it makes sense to hide your strings from extractors.

     NSString *identifier = @"".c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;

+## Performance

+A regular string constant lookup is very fast.
+A pointer is read, and the value pulled from memory.
+Using UAObfuscatedString is much more computationally expensive.
+Each letter is actually a method call to `-[NSString stringByAppendingString]`.
+While I haven't measure it out, I can guarantee you that if you use UAObfuscatedString to obfuscate a paragraph in your table view cells, your scrolling performance will be dismal.

+Thus, it is only recommended that you use UAObfuscatedString for smaller strings, or strings that you can cache.

+A good way to do this is to store your unobfuscated strings in memory on init so that they are only un-obfuscated once.

+    - (id)init {
+        if ((self = [super init])) {
+            self.IAPIdentifier = @"".c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;
+            self.socialSecurityNumber = ...
+        }
+        return self;
+    }

 There are many ways to obfuscate strings, this is just one of them.
 Enjoy.

 ## Open-Source Urban Apps Projects